Carol Tiggs first meeting with don Juan: 3 versions

 I want to make sure we preserve the three different stories of how Carol Tiggs met don Juan all in one post.

-There is a text account of Carol’s appearance at the 2015 Sochi workshop here on the “Trapped In The Tremendous” site:
+There are a couple of accounts of Carol’s appearance at the 2015 Sochi workshop archived on the Sustained Reaction Discussions pages:

 So in Sochi, the latest story Tiggs has told of how she first met don Juan goes like this…